salilab/conda-recipes/imp/README.md

 `numpy:` sections to only include the Python versions desired (we generally build for the two latest Python versions).

-Build IMP with `conda build -c salilab imp-nightly`.
+Build IMP with `conda build -c salilab imp`.

 ## Building for Python 2

 conda-forge no longer supports Python 2, but does still retain the packages.
-To build with these, first delete `$HOME/conda_build_config.yaml`, then build IMP with `conda mambabuild -c salilab --python=2.7 imp-nightly`.
+To build with these, first delete `$HOME/conda_build_config.yaml`, then build IMP with `conda mambabuild -c salilab --python=2.7 imp`.

 Note that `mambabuild` is like `build` but it uses `mamba` rather than `conda` to solve dependencies.
 This is a **lot** faster and also seems to do a better